 As a Software Engineering major at Fresno Pacific University, you’ll immerse yourself in the world of computing technology as you learn to develop products and solve problems to meet the needs of the Central Valley and beyond.
 You’ll learn programming, software design and ethics in computing from faculty who have experience working for Chrysler, Motorola, Microsoft and other major technology companies.
 The entire program is designed to teach you software design and development skills with a focus on ethical and socially responsible practice.
 Learn by doing as you build a strong background in engineering and project management to advance in today’s technology driven career field.

 The B.S. program is for students who desire a more extensive education in computing.
-You will gain more practical knowledge and will be prepared to continue your studies in a graduate program.
+You will gain increased foundational and practical knowledge and will be prepared to continue your studies in a graduate program.

-- Opportunity to study software engineering in a technology hub
+- Take advantage of opportunities to study software engineering at Bitwise, a technology hub

-- Learn by doing with two real-world projects embedded in the major
+- Two semester-long projects are embedded in the major

-With a degree in software engineering, you will gain a foundation for work in careers that deal with support for computing systems, designing and developing software, managing related projects, and methods for processing large quantities of information.
-These skills have applications in many fields including business, education, natural sciences, health industries, manufacturing industries, marketing, and entertainment, as well as direct technology fields.
+With a degree in software engineering, you'll gain a foundation for work in careers that deal with support for computing systems, design and development of software, management of related projects and methods for processing large quantities of information.
+These skills have applications in many fields including business, education, natural sciences, health industries, manufacturing industries, application software design, computer programming, marketing and entertainment industries, as well as direct computing fields.